 Did you know that fungus can be a problem for otherwise healthy people?
 If you have ever suffered from things like chronic fatigue, recurrent yeast vaginal infections, oral thrush, itchy ears, dandruff, blurry eyes, patchy itchy skin rashes, intestinal problems like irritable bowel syndrome or malabsorption, muscle twitching, acne, rosacea, chronic headaches, you may be dealing with a fungus issue.

-It is true that individually, these symptoms can have any number of causes, but if you are experiencing more than one at the same time, there may be a chance that they are entirely related to fungus.
+It is true that, individually, these symptoms can have any number of causes, but if you are experiencing more than one at the same time, there may be a chance that they are entirely related to fungus.
 While many doctors will not tell you (because they do not know), the truth is that these are all symptoms of an overgrowth of yeast in and on the body.
-The reason many doctors simply do not know about this is that they are not taught that otherwise healthy people can have such conditions.
+Many doctors simply do not know about this because they are not taught that otherwise healthy people can have such conditions.

 There are a lot of names for this condition: Yeast Infection, Fungus Infection, Candidiasis Infection, Candida, C. Albicans, or simply thrush.
-It is pretty much all the same thing, just presenting itself in different ways throughout the body.
-Candida is a genus of yeasts, and it is the most common cause of fungal infections worldwide (Manolakaki et al., 2010).
-Technically, it is parasitic fungi that resembles yeast.
+It is pretty much all the same, just presenting itself differently throughout the body.
+Candida is a genus of yeasts and is the most common cause of fungal infections worldwide (Manolakaki et al., 2010).
+Technically, it is parasitic fungi that resemble yeast.
 It is found primarily in the mouth, vagina, and intestinal tract, where they are usually benign but can become pathogenic if pushed.
 So the question then becomes, how did they become pathogenic, and how can I stop them?